RawanAlharbi8/disneyEDA/README.md

 🧠 *Business angle:* If TV Show watch time is higher per user, Disney might benefit from investing more in episodic content with longer lifespans.

 ### 🌎 What’s Hot and Where?
 **Top genres per country** show that content taste varies globally.
-For example, “Family” and “Animation” dominate the U.S., while “Drama” might be huge in other regions.
+For example, “Family” and “Animation” dominate the U.S., while “action” might be huge in other regions.
 🧠 *Business angle:* Localization and region-targeted content creation = happier subscribers = more retention!

 ### 🎬 Genre Royalty
-**Most common genre?** "Family" — which honestly, tracks.
+**Most common genre?** "Family" — which honestly, obvious.
 🧠 *Business angle:* Leaning into the “family-first” brand identity keeps Disney unique in the crowded streaming market.

 ### 📈 Content Over Time